mathan1995/mathan1995/README.md

 - 🔭 I’m currently working on [devtick].
-- 🌱 I’m currently learning more about BlockChain, Aws and NodeJs.
+- 🌱 I’m currently on learning curve with Web3 and Gen-AI.
-- 👯 I’m looking to collaborate on [Instagram](https://instagram.com/mathan_jeya7).
+- 👯 I’m looking to collaborate on [LinkedIn](https://www.linkedin.com/in/jmathangan/).
-- 💬 Ask me about ReactNative,Flutter,Vue3, ReactJs and NodeJs Stuffs or any tech related stuff.
+- 💬 Ask me about React.js, ReactNative,Flutter,Vue3,Django and NodeJs or any tech related stuff.
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I spend almost 10 hours code + listening songs everyday and read atlease 1Hr perday.

 **Much Preffer Tech Stack and tools:**